vinsevinalon/swapi-proj/README.md

 # SWAPI PROJECT

 This app contains
-* A home page.
+* home page.
 * The categories are People, Planets and Starships.
+* Filter function is located at Peoples page.
-* Pagination and Details page are located at People's page.
+* Pagination and Details page are located at Planets's page.
 * The search functionality are located at Starships page.
+* Additional Stories page form for users favorite Star Wars moment.

 ## Available Scripts